ccgilroy/ma-thesis/doc/asa_draft/02_background.md

 # Background

-This section should generate and justify my expectations

 ## Gay neighborhoods

 Terminology matters.
-I use the term "gay neighborhood" pragmatically to refer to the object of my study,

-not because it is neutral, but because it contains, I believe, the fewest connotations at odds with my purposes.

-"queer" might speak to a radical political orientation that is absent in a space that is ultimately homonormative [CITE Hanhardt]; "LGBTQ" to an inclusiveness or diversity that is missing or insufficient.
+I use the term "gay neighborhood" pragmatically to refer to the object of my study.[^gay_terminology] "Queer" might speak to a radical political orientation that is absent in a space that is ultimately homonormative [@hanhardt_safe_2013]; "LGBTQ" to an inclusiveness or diversity that is missing or insufficient.

-fn: Brown 2014 contains an excellent summary of the different terms that have been used in the academic literature to name gay neighborhoods.
+[^gay_terminology]: @brown_gender_2014 contains an excellent summary of the different terms that have been used in the academic literature to name gay neighborhoods.

 drawing on the urban sociology of the Chicago school, @levine_gay_1979 uses four criteria to define a gay neighborhood ()